MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/passwordless-strategy.md

 ---
 title: Password-less strategy
-description: Learn about the password-less strategy and how Windows Hello for Business implements this strategy in Windows 10 and Windows 11. ms.prod: windows-client
+description: Learn about the password-less strategy and how Windows Hello for Business implements this strategy in Windows 10 and Windows 11. ms.topic: conceptual ms.date: 05/24/2022
-author: paolomatarazzo
-ms.author: paoloma
-manager: aaroncz
-ms.reviewer: prsriva
-ms.collection: M365-identity-device-management
-ms.topic: conceptual
-localizationpriority: medium
-ms.date: 05/24/2022
 appliesto:
-  - ✅ <b>Windows 10</b>
-  - ✅ <b>Windows 11</b>
+- ✅ <a href=https://learn.microsoft.com/windows/release-health/supported-versions-windows-client target=_blank>Windows 10 and later</a>
-ms.technology: itpro-security
 ---

 # Password-less strategy

-This article describes Windows' password-less strategy.
-Learn how Windows Hello for Business implements this strategy in Windows 10 and Windows 11.
+This article describes Windows' password-less strategy and how Windows Hello for Business implements this strategy.

 ## Four steps to password freedom